songzhen-neu/DynaHB/README.md

 **_otherwise_**:

-If you intend to modify the core codes of ADGNN in c++, beyond the python dependencies, you need to install `cmake, grpc, protobuf, pybind11`
+If you intend to modify the core codes of DynaHB in c++, beyond the python dependencies, you need to install `cmake, grpc, protobuf, pybind11`

 ```
 mkdir cmake/build && cd cmake/build